poom12452/2048game/README.md

 ##### 6. Creating hostfile in master instance
-OpenMPI require a hostfile to address all the computation nodes.
+Open MPI requires a hostfile to address all the computation nodes.
 We need to create one and includes all the instances into the hostfile.

 ```
 master:~ master$ cd ~/shared_folder